 Manisa Turkish has tried to contact Terrie Wright Chrones to ask her permission to reproduce this article, but up to date we have not been able to make any contact with her.
 Consequently we ask her indulgence in this matter as Manisa Turkish itself is a non-profit, non-advertising free site itself and we try only to publish third party articles with requisite permission.
 But this one is so good

 Turkey offers the traveler an opportunity to try the exotic after a familiar trip to Europe.
 The friendly, courteous Turkish people have been hosting visitors in one form or another for centuries.
-"Go for the history, but stay for the food", is often said.

 Turkey is a unique republic located on the eastern end of the Mediterranean.
 While most of her citizens are Islamic, the government of Turkey is both democratic and secular.
 Turkey has always been the meeting point for European and Middle Eastern neighbors, becoming an important link between east and west.
 Consequently, her customs and cuisine are modern, and at the same time historic.
 Turkey has often been called the crossroads of Europe.
 Over the centuries the Hittites, Seljuks, Persians, Greeks and Romans have ruled the area.